atroutt/LunchRoulette/README.md

 ## About

 This app was crafted during SnipSnap In-house Hackathon 2106.
-Dev by @atroutt art and design by Jeff Fuller.
+Dev by [Audrey Troutt](https://github.com/atroutt) art and design by Jeff Fuller.

 ## HACKATHON NOTES